 How to buy iBio (IBIO) shares in Australia iBio, Inc is a biotechnology business with stocks listed in the US. iBio shares (IBIO) are listed on the NYSE MKT and all prices are listed in US Dollars.
-Its last market close was US$2.43 – an increase of 20.9% over the previous week.
+Its last market close was US$1.4 – a decrease of 3.45% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in iBio